NVIDIA/NeMo/tutorials/llm/llama-3/sdg-law-title-generation/README.rst

 * `Authenticate with NVIDIA NGC <https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#ngc-authentication>`_, and download `NGC CLI Tool <https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#ngc-cli-tool>`_.
 You will use this tool to download the model and customize it with NeMo Framework.

-* Have a Hugging Face `access token <https://huggingface.co/docs/hub/en/security-tokens>`_, which will be used to obtain the tokenizer required during training.
+* Get your Hugging Face `access token <https://huggingface.co/docs/hub/en/security-tokens>`_, which will be used to obtain the tokenizer required during training.

 `Process the Dataset with NeMo Curator <https://github.com/NVIDIA/NeMo-Curator/tree/main/tutorials/peft-curation-with-sdg>`__